🧬

 Common inquiries about the breed

-Is the Slovakian Chuvach good with children?
+Is the Slovakian Chuvach suitable for apartment living?

 Are they easy to train?